 - You can also consider Miami Ad School and Memorisely, which have design courses where students can build portfolio projects.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 How does Interaction Design Foundation compare to Pathrise?

 Interaction Design Foundation is an online resource with courses for current and aspiring UX designers who are looking to learn the basics or advance their current knowledge.
-Those who select the design league option work 1-on-1 with a mentor on advancing technical skills and preparing job materials, but there is no formal job search curriculum.
+Those who select the design league option work 1-on-1 with a mentor to advance technical skills and prepare job materials.
+There is no formal job search curriculum.

 Pathrise is a full-service organization that helps our fellows land the best job possible.
 Our mentors have experience on both sides of the hiring table and work 1-on-1 with fellows on every step of the job search, including resume and LinkedIn optimization, portfolio building, behavioral and technical interview prep, cold emailing and reverse recruiting strategies, salary negotiation, and more.
 The program is personalized to fit each individual’s specific background and goals.
 Workshops and 1-on-1 sessions are weekly and additional 1-on-1s can be scheduled as needed by fellows.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in optimizing your job search by working with a mentor, become a Pathrise fellow.